-The JNCC and SNH also highlighted that effects on species not covered under HRA also require consideration (i.e. individuals breeding outwith SPAs and non-breeding individuals).
+SNH and the JNCC also highlighted that effects on species not covered under Habitat Regulations Appraisal ("HRA") also require consideration (i.e. individuals breeding out with SPAs and non-breeding individuals).
 For some species, e.g. kittiwake, a considerable number of smaller colonies exist outside of the SPA boundaries.
 Whilst it is possible for effects to be attributed to these colonies, the setting of thresholds in the same manner as with the SPA populations becomes problematic due to the paucity of data from the colonies, their small size, and the questionable value of any population models that could therefore be produced.
-Assessments therefore focused upon the SPA populations as these were identified in advice from the JNCC and SNH as being of greatest concern.
+Assessments therefore focused upon the SPA populations as these were identified in advice from SNH and the JNCC as being of greatest concern.

-Following a meeting held on 7th July 2014 between Marine Scotland and SNH, SNH followed up with a letter of 11th July which stated that they had the opportunity to review and discuss aspects of their advice where conclusions reached by JNCC & SNH on Special Protection Areas are at variance from those reached by Marine Scotland Science.
-This was done in an effort to understand the nature and origin of the differences, and the extent to which they were germane to the decisions facing the Scottish Ministers with regard to this Application and the other applications for wind farms in the Forth and Tay.
+Following a meeting held on 7th July 2014 between Marine Scotland and SNH, SNH followed up with a letter of 11th July which stated that they had the opportunity to review and discuss aspects of their advice where conclusions reached by SNH & JNCC on Special Protection Areas are at variance from those reached by Marine Scotland Science.
+This was done in an effort to understand the nature and origin of the differences, and the extent to which they were germane to the decisions facing the Scottish Ministers with regards to this Application and the other applications for wind farms in the Forth and Tay.

-In the letter, SNH noted that there was agreement between their advisors on the vast majority of the issues raised by the Forth and Tay proposals in terms of their effects on the natural heritage and in particular on protected species of seabirds.
-SNH also noted that there were precautionary elements in the approaches taken and the models recommended by the JNCC and SNH and by MSS.
+In the letter, SNH noted that there was agreement between their advisors on the vast majority of the issues raised by the Forth and Tay proposals in terms of their effects on the natural heritage and in particular on protected species of seabird.
+SNH also noted that there were precautionary elements in the approaches taken and the models recommended by SNH & JNCC and by Marine Scotland Science.

-SNH stated that the level of precaution which is appropriate is not a matter which can be determined precisely, and that judgments have to be made.
+SNH stated that the level of precaution which is appropriate is not a matter which can be determined precisely and that judgements have to be made.
 They went on to say that this is a new and fast developing area of scientific study and that approaches are continually developing and being tested.
 Many of the methods underpinning assessment (such as collision risk modelling) are based on assumptions for which it may take a long time to get field data to provide verification.
 So again, judgments had to be made where empirical analysis is unable to provide certainty.